kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/advanced_database/homework/homework7.md

 # Assignment 7 Implement a Javascript Calculator

+## Submission requirements

+* Your word/pdf on top, not in the zip file.
+* If you have source code of a project, you can zip and upload it.

+## Tasks

-## Write a Javascript code to implement a simple calculator.
+Write a Javascript code to implement a simple calculator.

 This is to get yourself familiarized with HTML5 and Javascript.

 ![homework7.png](../../../../images/advanced_database/homework7.png)